 Acknowledge your own concerns, and use terms and concepts that children can understand.

-"They don’t need to do anything differently than they normally would," said Roberta DeBiasi, M.D., Division Chief of Pediatric Infectious Diseases at Children's National.
+"They don’t need to do anything differently than they normally would," said Roberta DeBiasi, M.D., Division Chief, Infectious Diseases at Children's National Hospital.
 "They may be hearing news stories about people infected in the United States, but these are a small number of people who helped to care for these patients as part of their job as a doctor or nurse."

 Be reassuring about their safety